rbertolusso/intubate/README.md

   ntbt(cor.test, ~ CONT + INTG)        ## Also the formula variant
 ```

-You can use `ntbt` with *any function*, also the ones without interface.
+You can use `ntbt` with *any function*, also the ones without an interface
+provided by `intubate`.
 In principle,
 the only functions you would like to call are the ones you cannot use directly in
 a pipeline (because `data` is in second place instead of first).